 This building was constructed in the middle of the 19th century by engineer Mikhail Pasypkin.
-It is widely believed that Peter the Great used this site for his foundry – that is, the blacksmith's shop – after metalworking tools were found in the woods around the neighboring Galerny Dvor.
+It is widely believed that Peter the Great used this site for his foundry, as metalworking tools were discovered in the woods around the neighboring Galerny Dvor.

-It is this building that has also suffered the most damage over the years, which is why, from the moment New Holland Development signed the investment contract, they made it a priority to restore and protect the building, even as the remaining restoration work was still in the process of getting approval.
+This building has suffered the most damage over the years, which is why, from the moment New Holland Development signed the investment contract, they made it a priority to restore and protect it, even while the remaining restoration work was still in the process of receiving approval.

-For a little more than three years, the Kuznya (The Foundry) underwent extensive renovation work: repairing the brick vaulted ceilings and façades; removing and replacing the roof entirely; installing wooden window and door frames; and adding a stone staircase, with cast-iron railings.
-The building has been adapted for its new function, with a system of modern wiring, ventilation, and other necessary amenities.
+For a little more than three years, The Foundry (kuznya in Russian) underwent extensive renovation work: repairing the brick vaulted ceilings and facades; removing and replacing the roof entirely; installing wooden window and door frames; and adding a stone staircase, with cast-iron railings.
+The building has been adapted for its new function, with modern wiring, ventilation, and other necessary amenities.

-Both façades are adorned with exterior, cast-iron canopies, propped up on stately iron legs.
+Both facades are adorned with exterior, cast-iron canopies on stately iron legs.

-For the latest chapter in the history of New Holland, the former foundry has now been reinvented as the restaurant and club Kuznya House, the beating heart of the island’s social and cultural activity.
-In an era of network connectivity and the ability to work from anywhere, places like Kuznya House can easily serve as a second home for its regulars.
-In today’s world, restaurants and clubs have long since shifted their focus from what used to be the core of their primary functions – to feed and to entertain.
-Kuznya House is the sort of place where one could spend practically their whole day: conducting meetings, hanging out, working, listening to music, or taking in lectures or film screenings – and of course, eating well, with something nice to wash it all down.
-In short, Kuznya House is the second home for all the participants and guests of the projects of New Holland: Cultural Urbanization, the island’s cultural program.
+For the latest chapter in the history of New Holland, the former foundry has been reinvented as the restaurant and club Kuznya House, the beating heart of the island’s social and cultural activity.
+In an era of network connectivity and the ability to work from anywhere, places like Kuznya House can easily serve as a second home for their regulars.
+In today’s world, restaurants and clubs have long since shifted their focus from what used to be their core functions: to feed and entertain.
+Kuznya House is the sort of place where you can spend practically the whole day: having meetings, hanging out, working, listening to music, taking in lectures or film screenings, and, of course, eating well, with something nice to wash it all down with.